apolitogaga/GSOC_NLP/README.md

 To run just open the R project file "GSOC_NLP" and read along the comments in TestHectorRosales.r file.

 It loads a data set in reuters.txt.gz and reuters text manipulation functions in reuters-aux.r

+Please go trhouhg the project plan, inside the "projectPlan_msProject" folder.

+Don't forget to read the ProjectProposal.pdf.